Michael-Millard/MillNeRF/README.md

-# MillNeRF - Neural Radiance Fields from Scratch
+# MillNeRF - My Neural Radiance Fields (NeRF) Implementation

-A complete implementation of Neural Radiance Fields (NeRF) built from scratch for educational purposes.
+A complete implementation of Neural Radiance Fields (NeRF) built from scratch for learning purposes.
+Claude did most of the work.
+I added a couple things here and there.
+NeRFs are very computationally expensive.
+I ran this code locally on my laptop with an RTX 4060 (8GB VRAM).
+The results are poor.
+Input images had to be < 100px in each dimension to allow higher hyperparameter values (network depth, batch sizes, chunk sizes, etc.).
+It works alright.
+I'll add some screenshots and GIFs later.
+This has only been tested in Ubuntu 24.04.
+Not sure if Windows/Mac would build but I don't think there's much OS-specific code.

 ## 🚀 Quick Start